janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 `
 ```

 And that's it.
 It took quite a bit less code than I expected when I started writing this component considering the long list of requirements I had in mind for it.
-I guess that's another testament to the hooks API which makes React even more modular, composable and compact.
+I guess that's another testament to the hooks API.
+I think it's been a big step towards making React even more modular, composable and compact.

-Let me know in the comments if the component works for you or if you have questions!
+Let me know in the comments how the component works for you or if you have questions!